ChristianOrr/feature-attribution-methods-jax/README.md

 ### Class Activation Mapping (CAM)

 Global average pooling is applied to a convolutional layer (can be any convolutional layer in the network) to extract a vector of weights.
 The weights are then multiplied by the filters of the convolutional layer.
-The weighted filters are then summed up to get the saliency map.
+The weighted filters are then summed up to get the attribution map.

 #### Requirements:
  - Classification Model: A convolutional neural network.